-Typical L3 VPN over MPLS forwarding uses a label stacking concept, where the "inner" label identifies the VPN identifier (L2 or L3), while the "outer" label (typically referred to as the tunnel label) is used for forwarding the labeled packet to the destination PE through the various MPLS backbone routers (that is, P routers).
+Typical L3 VPN over MPLS forwarding uses a label-stacking concept, where the “inner” label identifies the VPN identifier (L2 or L3) while the “outer” label (typically referred to as the tunnel label) is used for forwarding the labeled packet to the destination PE through the various MPLS backbone routers (i.e., P routers).
 It is this outer label where MPLS over GRE changes the forwarding paradigm.

 Figure 8.
 GRE Tunnel Format with MPLS

 As shown in Figure 8, when L3 VPN over GRE is used, the “inner” VPN label remains untouched, but the “outer” label is replaced with a GRE tunnel header plus the destination IP address of the remote PE router.
 This model, as outlined in RFC 4797, allows the standard RFC 4364 BGP VPN control plane to be leveraged, while transporting the VPN data traffic over any IP transport offering.
 This versatility to leverage an IP transport is very appealing for Enterprise and Federal customers that desire MPLS VPN segmentation, but only have access to an IP transport.

 As previously discussed, point-to-point GRE is flexible in that it offers the ability to encapsulate network-layer packets, including MPLS, inside IP tunneling packets.
 However, scale becomes an issue with point-to-point tunnel model as additional sites are added to the network.